Quartz with MongoDB - Java Spring Boot Example

 org.quartz.scheduler.instanceName=clusterName

-Here is an explanation of the above configurations:
+Here are some explanations of the above configurations:

-- org.quartz.jobStore.class - You need to tell Quartz which JobStore to use for storing scheduling information such as details of jobs, triggers, calendars.
-The com.novemberain.quartz.mongodb.MongoDBJobStore will tell Quartz to use MongoDB database for helding Quartz`s data.
+org.quartz.jobStore.class: You need to tell Quartz which JobStore to use for storing scheduling information such as details of jobs, triggers, calendars.
+The "com.novemberain.quartz.mongodb.MongoDBJobStore" will tell Quartz to use MongoDB database for storing Quartz`s data.

 package com.example.config;